patelmp/Group13-SENG8071-Midterm-Assignment/README.md

 ## Headers
 # **Group13-SENG8071-Midterm-Assignment**
-Hi This all about our
+Hi This is all about our
 # Online bookstore system

 # This is a Heading h1
-Here are duties assigned to an individual in our team member.
+Here are the duties assigned to an individual in our team member.
 - Designing database schema and defining tables - Mahendra Patel is responsible for making sure the design of database schema and helps teams communicate with one another.
 - Database Architect: - Mahendra Patel is responsible for designing the database schema and ensuring data integrity.
 - DDL/DML: -Swati Implemented the SQL queries and CRUD operations.
-- Data Analyst: - Yamani Ravikumar analyzes user data to generate insights like most popular genres, loyal customers.
+- Data Analyst: - Yamani Ravikumar analyzes user data to generate insights into the most popular genres and loyal customers.
-+ Quality Assurance Engineer: - Swati is the QA engineer, tests the system to make sure it satisfies the specifications and is error-free.
++ Quality Assurance Engineer: - Swati, the QA engineer, tests the system to ensure it satisfies the specifications and is error-free.

 ## This is a Heading h2
 User Roles
 - Customers: Look through books, buy them, write reviews.
-- Writers: Take care or manage their books.
+- Writers: Take care of or manage their books.
-- Book listings are managed by publishers.
+- Publishers manage book listings.
 - Data to Collect
-- Details about a book, including its title, author, genre, price, cover image, and format (physical, e-book, or audio) .
+- Details about a book, including its title, author, genre, price, cover image, and format (physical, e-book, or audio).
 - Name, email address, and past purchases made by the customer.
 - The author details their name, and area of expertise in the genre.
 - Publisher details: name, number of contacts.
 - Online Bookstore System Design

-### This is a Heading h3
+### This is a heading H3
 - In heading 3rd we are going to design our database Schema.
 - Here are the tables and Data Types
 # Customers Table